top of page

 Training of healthcare providers

-Disseminate the latest advances in gastrointestinal endoscopy to physicians, nurses, and related health care personnels.
+Disseminate the latest advances in gastrointestinal endoscopy to physicians, nurses, and related health care personnel.
 Find provider education opportunities here.

 Support Endovision